yamunariver/Az104/README.md

+## You have three network security groups (NSGs) named NSG1, NSG2, and NSG3.
+Port 80 is blocked in NSG3 and allowed in NSG1 and NSG2.

+You have four Azure virtual machines that have the following configurations:

+VM1:

+Subnet: Subnet1
+Network card: NIC1
+NIC1 is assigned to NSG2.
+VM2:

+Subnet: Subnet1
+Network card: NIC2
+NIC2 is assigned to NSG3.
+VM3:

+Subnet: Subnet3
+Network card: NIC3
+NIC3 is assigned to NSG3.
+VM4:

+Subnet: Subnet2
+You have the following subnets:

+Subnet1 is assigned to NSG1.
+Subnet2 is assigned to NSG3.
+Subnet 3 does not have an NSG assigned.
+Which virtual machine will allow traffic from the internet on port 80?

+Select only one answer.

+VM1

+VM2

+VM3

+VM4

+## Exp: On VM1, both NSGs assigned to Subnet1 and the NIC1 card allow traffic on port 80.
+On VM2, NSG1 allows traffic, but NSG3 blocks traffic for the network interface.
+On VM3 and VM4, NSG3 blocks traffic.

 ## You have an Azure virtual network that contains four subnets.
 Each subnet contains 10 virtual machines.

 You plan to configure a network security group (NSG) that will allow inbound traffic over TCP port 8080 to two virtual machines on each subnet.
 The NSG will be associated to each subnet.